TatianaPituscan/library/README.md

 # library
- create an application that manages a library
+a web application capable of manages books